dcrossleyau/speculations/workflow/folio-workflow-engine.md

 XXX We will want to do all notification using the notification system: "please authorize this", "your request has been accepted/rejected", "your job failed", etc. Users will want different kinds of message communicated in different ways, e.g. some by email, some by text-message, some waiting on the system until the next login.
 So notifications need a "type" drawn from a small controlled vocabulary (as well as other extensions such as sender, date, subject)

-## Appendix: object types

-XXX May need to be made explicit, with preferences registered to each type as in the MacOS registry: e.g. "When I get an object of type `user` I want to use the `@someVendor/users` app to open it.

 &nbsp;